-- difficult/noisy breathing
+difficult/noisy breathing

-- swelling of tongue
+swelling of tongue

+- Together we can

 - difficulty talking and/or hoarse voice

-- wheeze or persistent cough
+- · wheeze or persistent cough

 - persistent dizziness or collapse

 - student appears pale or floppy

-• abdominal pain and/or vomiting.
+- abdominal pain and/or vomiting.

 Symptoms usually develop within ten minutes and up to two hours after exposure to an allergen, but can appear within a few minutes.